-Cheesecake is one of the most deliciously simple desserts to make and one of the easiest to get wrong, leaving me confused as to what I did, or didn’t do!
+I am sure we can all agree that cheesecake is one of the most deliciously simple desserts to make.
+However, it’s also one of the easiest to get wrong.

 Why does cheesecake crack?